AnirudhJS07/Donatly./README.md

 ### Pages
 1. Landing Page
-    - The Landing Page is the collection of all content and is the common link to all pages.
+    - The Landing Page is the collection of all content and is the common link to the rest pages.
     - There is a presence of a Chat-bot(On the bottom right corner of the page), with an automated quiz section.
-    - A small description to the organization Donatly. is mentioned on the page.
+    - A description to the organization Donatly. is mentioned on the page.
-    - Additionally, there are buttons that redirect you to sections of the web project.
+    - Additionally, there are links in the NavBar that redirect you to sections of the web project.
-    - A customized Logo has been created for Donatly. using "Canva" tools.
+    - A customized Logo has been created for Donatly. using "Wix" tools.

       1. Myths and Reality
           - Identifying common Myths and spilling the beans, i.e., the Reality.